Digital Access to a Sky Century @ Harvard: Plate imaging

 The first plate images were created by Harvard Observatory staff members in the winter of 2001–2002 using commercial scanners.
 A larger test that included imaging 100 plates was conducted in the summer of 2002.
 Those tests indicated that commercially available scanners were too slow for digitizing the Harvard plate collection and motivated the development of a custom-built scanner.
 The test images are available on-line.
 The custom-built high-speed scanner was completed and tested in 2006.

 Improvement of the scanner and associated software continues.
 A failure of a single part in the plate loader led to a breakdown of the scanner in August 2014.
 A new plate loader control system was designed and built by Bob Simcoe allowing scanning to resume in November 2014.

 As of November 2014, over 80,000 plates have been scanned and the data released on the DASCH web site, approximately 6.5 percent of the plate collection.
 The 80,000th plate was scanned on November 13, 2014.

 Metadata transcription

 Most of the metadata for the plate collection is contained in 663 bound volumes and about 500 looseleaf logbooks.
 Photographs of all of the logbook pages are available on the DASCH website.
 The effort to digitize this information began at Harvard.
 Some was done in India.
 The effort later moved to the American Museum of Natural History where volunteers worked under the supervision of Dr Michael Shara, Curator of the Department of Astrophysics and Holly Klug, Department. of Volunteer Services.

 In August 2014, the transcription of the Harvard plate logbooks was taken over by the Smithsonian Transcription Center, a new program to recruit volunteers to transcribe historical documents.
 This citizen science project is ongoing with a goal of completing all of the transcription before 2017.

+DASCH Data Release 7 (DR7)

+The DASCH project completed its two decade effort in 2024 when the final plates were scanned.
+DASCH Data Release 7 (DR7) was released on 2024 December 29.
+The primary DASCH DR7 data product is a catalog of astrophysical lightcurves referenced to the AAVSO Photometric All-Sky Survey Data (APASS) Release 8, covering the entire sky across the years ~1880–1990.

+The DASCH data can be accessed through several different methods: daschlab, the DASCH web APIs, or Starglass.

+Daschlab is a Python toolkit that allows you to perform basic data retrievals and analysis using cloud-based Jupyter notebooks.